 Distance: 1033 Miles

-The Minnesota Children and Youth with Special Health Needs (CYSHN) section provides information, resources and programs for youth and families with disabilities or health conditions.
+The Minnesota Children and Youth with Special Health Needs (CYSHN) section provides information, resources and programs for families of children and youth with disabilities or health conditions.

 Works on state policy related to services for people with disabilities.

 Focus areas include:

 * Child development

 * Early hearing detection

 - Free / no cost to eligible clients

 This provider does not offer this service at other locations.

 - Certificates and Records